matloff/qeML/inst/Overfitting.md

 **Double Descent**

-In recent years, the phenomenon of ``double descent'' has caused quite a stir in statistics and machine learning communities.
+In recent years, the phenomenon of ``double descent'' has caused quite a stir in the statistics and machine learning communities.
 It turns out that one can actually have *two* U-shapes, the second one coming immediately after the first.
 Here is an example, also using the Million Song dataset, but in this case using more and more columns of the dataset